smirarab/sepp/tutorial/tipp-tutorial.md

 The general command for `run_abundance.py` is:

 ```
-run_abundance.py -f <fragment file> \
+run_abundance.py -f <fragment file> -d <output directory>
-                 -c <tipp config file> \
-                 -d <output directory>
 ```

-The input fragment files must be in FASTA or FASTQ formats with the following extenstions:
+The input fragment files must be in a format accepted by BLAST (i.e. a decompressed FASTA file with no spaces in the read names).
-- `.fastq` or `.fq` for FASTQ files
-- `.fasta`, `.fas`, `.fa`, `.fna` for FASTA files
-The output will be tab delimited files that estimate the abundance at a given taxonomic level.
+The output are tab delimited files that estimate the abundance at a given taxonomic level.

 By default, this command will use the reference dataset benchmarked in the 2020 paper.
 This is equivalent to specifying the option `-g markers-v3`; you can use the markers benchmarked in the 2014 paper by adding the `-G markers-v1` option.